idettman/harmonize/readme.md

 I really don't have any negative things to say about this, I just think it's funny (and correct!).

-Admittingly, I would consider myself to be at least somewhat of a [magpie developer](https://blog.codinghorror.com/the-magpie-developer/) but my reason for finding the next 'new and shiny' isn't simply because it's new and shiny--it's because the current state-of-the-art doesn't solve all the problems (and now I've offically learned nothing from the comic above lol).
+Admittingly, I would consider myself to be at least somewhat of a [magpie developer](https://blog.codinghorror.com/the-magpie-developer/) but my reason for finding the next 'new and shiny' isn't simply because it's new and shiny--it's because the current state-of-the-art doesn't solve all the problems (and now I'm the person in that comic :sweat:).

-**To truly understand why I'm going through with this insantiy of making another of the seemingly endless frontend frameworks, you'll have to understand the prior art.**
+**To truly understand why I'm attempting to make another of the seemingly endless frontend frameworks, you'll have to understand the prior art.**

+The following section will discuss the 'evolution' of recent application development.
+We'll discuss the pros and cons of certain methodologies and maybe, just maybe, we can make something better.

-### (Too complex) Two-way Data Binding: Backbone, Angular, Ember
+### Two-way Data Binding: Backbone, Angular, Ember, Vue etc...

+Two-way data binding is a method for automatically transmit

 ### Unidirectional Data Flow: React and Cycle.js